MattiaCro/TeknoSenpai/README.md

 # Introduction@TeknoSenpai
 Hello everybody!
 I'm TeknoSenpai, I'm Italian and I'm a Full Stack Developer and an electronics enthusiast!

-I can speak 4 languages
+I can speak 4 languages, which are:
 - Italian (Native)
 - Japanese (JLPT-N4)
 - English (European B1 Certification, lots of speaking experience with natives)